tbashor/planner/README.md

 ### Connecting Google Calendar

 1. Click the "Connect Google Calendar" button in the AI sidebar
-2. You'll be redirected to Google's authorization page
+2. You'll be redirected to Google's secure authorization page
-3. Grant permission to read your calendar
+3. Grant permission to access your calendar
-4. You'll be redirected back to the app
+4. You'll be redirected back to the app automatically
-5. Click "Sync" to import your Google Calendar events
+5. Your Google Calendar events will sync automatically

+### OAuth Flow Details

+The application uses a secure OAuth 2.0 flow:

+1. **Authorization Request**: User clicks connect, app generates secure authorization URL
+2. **User Consent**: User is redirected to Google's authorization server
+3. **Authorization Code**: Google redirects back with authorization code
+4. **Token Exchange**: App exchanges code for access and refresh tokens
+5. **API Access**: App uses tokens to make authenticated requests

 ### Using the AI Assistant